What are the strengths of the Department of History's graduate program?

 How do I apply to the Department of History's doctoral program?

-Use the Graduate School's on-line application.
+Use the Office Graduate Studies' on-line application.
 Writing samples in pdf format can be emailed to the department.

 What is the most important part of the application?